St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Kim Sha Beach sits along the Simpson Bay area, offering calm water, soft sand, and an easy starting point for exploring the lagoon.

-Simpson Bay Lagoon is one of the Caribbean’s largest inland lagoons, offering calm water, scenic marina views, and easy access to kayaking, paddleboarding, and boat tours.
-The sheltered setting makes it a relaxing place to explore, whether you’re joining a guided excursion or enjoying the waterfront restaurants that line the shore.
-It’s a great option for visitors who want gentle, low‑stress activities close to the cruise port.
-You can read the full guide to Simpson Bay Lagoon here.
+Simpson Bay Lagoon is one of the Caribbean’s largest inland lagoons, offering calm water and scenic marina views.
+It’s an easy place to try kayaking, paddleboarding, or a relaxed boat tour.
+The sheltered setting makes it a low‑stress option for visitors who want gentle activities close to the cruise port.
+Waterfront restaurants and marinas add to the laid‑back atmosphere.

 12. Cupecoy Beach